Lloyd Gaston: Biography

 Gaston was born in Mongatown, West Virginia.
 He was ordained in the United Presbyterian Church in the United States of America, in 1961, and served as Pastor of First Presbyterian Church, Hamburg, New Jersey, till 1963.

-Marriage and children

-His wife's name is Suzanne, his sons Johannes, Thomas Christopher.

-Death

-Lloyd H. Gaston, Jr. died on September 24, 2006.
+He married Suzanne Gaston.

 Education

 Gaston graduated from the Horace Mann School at New York City.
-In 1952 Gaston studied at Dartmouth College and earned his B.A. suma cum laude with distinction in Philosophy, and he was a member of Delta Upsilon Fraternity.
+In 1952 Gaston studied at Dartmouth College and earned his B.A. summa cum laude with distinction in Philosophy, and he was a member of Delta Upsilon fraternity.
 He graduated Phi Beta Kappa in 1952 after taking a year off to study in France and Switzerland.
 He served two years in the U.S. Army and then pursued graduate studies at the University of Basel, Switzerland.
 With his dissertation No stone on another: studies in the significance of the fall of Jerusalem in the synoptic gospels, in 1967 Gaston earned his ThD summa cum laude at the University of Basel, Switzerland, in New Testament.
 He also studied at Ulpan Ezion, Jerusalem, in 1970.